What to Do in Regensburg in One Day

 Although Regensburg is known as a well-preserved medieval city, it has actually been around since Roman times.
 Remnants of the original city wall and a gate are still standing.
 Still.

 Yes, most of the city’s medieval center was spared from damage during World War II.
-The ancient bridge, on the other hand, was not as fortunate: As the Nazis retreated at the end of the war they blew up a part of the historic bridge to deter the Allies.
-I’m glad it was repairable.
+The ancient bridge, on the other hand, was not as fortunate: As the Nazis retreated at the end of the war, they blew up a part of the historic bridge to deter the Allies.
+I’m glad they were able to repair it.

 river cruise regensburg Germany, Destinations, Europe, Itineraries